 However, adding the suffix IoT, there comes along multiple qualities to be possessed by the developer.
 One who has knowledge about the sensor technology, networking protocol, firmware, and embedded system and custom fit hardware is a full-stack IoT developer.

-To put it this way, full-stack IoT development is not only about creating an app but developing a technology-rich app capable of solving hardware/software or even infrastructural problems.
+To put it this way, IoT and Web development is not only about creating an app but developing a technology-rich app capable of solving hardware/software or even infrastructural problems.

 Now, this begs the question of what?
 What are the different technological layers supporting the development of IoT enabled app?